 You can also see various personal items that belonged to him.

 Tesla’s nephew, Sava Kosanović, shipped his entire estate to Belgrade in 80 trunks marked N.T. in 1952.

-In a photo below you can see his boots, his hat, gloves and belt.
+You can also see Tesla’s boots, his hat, gloves and belt.

 Tesla was 1.88m tall and his suit is also exhibited.

 Tesla died on the 7th January 1943, at the age of 86.
 He died alone in the room 3327, in the New Yorker Hotel.
 The safe that you can see below was in a room where he died.

 Tesla’s ashes were transported from the United States to Belgrade in 1957.
-The ashes are displayed in the museum, in a gold-plated sphere on a marble pedestal.
+The ashes are displayed in the museum, in a gold-plated sphere, on marble pedestal.
 There are other museums in the world dedicated to him, but the urn with his ashes makes the Belgrade museum the only legitimate Nikola Tesla museum.

 HOW TO VISIT THIS MUSEUM

 So, how to visit the museum?
 It’s a very popular museum, with more than 135000 yearly visitors.
 You can enter at 10am, 11am, noon, 1pm, 2pm and so on.
-Additionally, tours are either in Serbian or in English language.
+Additionally, tours are either in Serbian or in English.
 It is important that you choose a tour in a language that you understand.
 Thus, you will be able to follow the explanations and especially the experiments.

 You can see below that tours marked in blue were in English and in orange in Serbian.
 I attended the tour in Serbian.
 The entrance was 500 dinars, which is just more than 4 euros.
 The museum only accepts cash.

 Nikola Tesla’s Archive consists of the unique collection of manuscripts, photographs, scientific and patent documentation, which is indispensable in studying the history of electrification of our world.

 In his honour, the magnetic induction unit (tesla) of the SI system is named after him.

 The collection documents the most important era in the history of development of the modern world, which thanks to the Tesla system, made easy energy production and distribution possible.